MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 Storage configuration is one of the critical components to a SQL Server deployment for Operations Manager.
 Database servers tend to be heavily I/O bound due to rigorous database read and write activity and transaction log processing.
 The I/O behavior pattern of Operations Manager is typically 80% writes and 20% reads.
 As a result, improper configuration of I/O subsystems can lead to poor performance and operation of SQL Server systems and becomes noticeable in Operations Manager.

 It's important to test the SQL Server design by performing throughput testing of the IO subsystem before deploying SQL Server.
-Ensure that these tests are able to achieve your IO requirements with an acceptable latency.
-Use the [Diskspd Utility](https://github.com/Microsoft/diskspd) to evaluate the I/O capacity of the storage subsystem supporting SQL Server.
+Ensure that these tests are able to achieve your IO requirements with an acceptable latency.Use the [Diskspd Utility](https://github.com/Microsoft/diskspd) to evaluate the I/O capacity of the storage subsystem supporting SQL Server.
 The following blog article, authored by a member of the File Server team in the product group, provides detailed guidance and recommendations on how to go about performing stress testing using this tool - [DiskSpd, PowerShell and storage performance: measuring IOPs, throughput and latency for both local disks and SMB file shares](/archive/blogs/josebda/diskspd-powershell-and-storage-performance-measuring-iops-throughput-and-latency-for-both-local-disks-and-smb-file-shares?branch=main).

 ### NTFS allocation unit size